 - You want to feel more at peace with death, and more comfortable around death and dying.

 Death is the one certainty in life, yet we live our lives doing our best not to talk about it.

 Over a series of three, FREE sessions, you will:

 - Identify your core values and explore your relationship with death.

 - Discover the factors that influence your decision making for how you’ll be cared for before and after you die, including ecological + social impact.

 - Identify good-bye rituals and ceremonies that align with your values and your sense of what your loved ones will need.

-The end result will be a personally-crafted set of Departure Directions that outlines how you wish to be laid to rest and how you want to be remembered.
+- Begin to craft your personal set of Departure Directions to outline how you wish you’ll be laid to rest and remembered.

 Spark your imagination